Q: What is the general attitude of the mining industry in terms of corrosion awareness?

 A: The harsh and aggressive conditions in certain mining operations enhance corrosion activity and the use of saline bore water loaded with bacterial life for process water create a naturally inoculated microbially mixed environment.
 Many sites are experience microbially influenced corrosion (MIC) after less than 12 months.
 MIC is not usually a single process, but an association and interaction of various microbial types leading to corrosion.
 MIC can involve a plethora of organisms and mechanisms.
 Deterioration of materials by living organisms is commonly referred to as biodeterioration, and this phenomenon can encompass both metallic and non-metallic materials (including concrete).
 MIC is a caused by different microbial types in association with each other and with suitable physical, chemical and electrochemical parameters at or in the metal surface, including sulfate reducing bacteria and bacteria that trap heavy metals such as copper and cadmium within their extracellular polymeric substance, resulting in the formation of ionic concentration cells.
 Bacteria also produce byproducts that can be corrosive to metals, including inorganic acids, organic acids, sulfides and ammonia.

-Q: MIC Research on MIC on iron and carbon steel had been proposed as early as 1910 and the first theory for MIC mechanisms was suggested during the 1930's (von Wolzogen Kurh & van der Vlugt 1934).
-MIC has been a demonstrated and identifiable problem for a very long time.
+Q: Research on MIC on iron and carbon steel had been proposed as early as 1910 and the first theory for MIC mechanisms was suggested during the 1930's (von Wolzogen Kurh & van der Vlugt 1934).
+This indicates that MIC has been a demonstrated and identifiable problem for at least 70 years.
 What approaches have been developed to address MIC?

 Q: How does CleanWirx fit into corrosion control and prevention strategies in terms of combatting MIC and other forms of corrosion while making the best of tight budgets?

-A:While there have been amazing advances in corrosion resistant coatings, we learned that many of the problems were being caused underneath the coating.
-With almost all steel being 2nd and 3rd generation recycled steel, it contained microcontaminants, macrocontaminants and reactive sites even before being exposed to the elements.
-CleanWirx effectively removes all these contaminants and prevents flash rusting on surfaces.
-After the CleanWirx treatment, the surface is fully prepared for coating.
-Think of it as a surgeon cleaning up the surgery site before beginning an incision.
-CleanWirx also makes coatings adhere better so they can do an even better job of protecting surfaces.
 Because CleanWirx is coating neutral, it can be used with virtually any coating system to maximize surface protection surfaces from corrosive elements outside the substrate.
 CleanWirx does not soften or degrade coatings and has no detrimental effect on even galvanization, inorganic zinc coating or thermal spray metal coatings.
-Applying a water repellent, high-performance coating that has high resistance to chemicals, biological agents and abrasion, such as Ionyx Molecular coatings, over CleanWirx treated surfaces will prevent corrosion from occurring above and below the substrate for decades.
+Applying a water repellent, high-performance coating that has high resistance to chemicals, biological agents and abrasion, such as ionyx coatings, over CleanWirx treated surfaces will prevent corrosion from occurring above and below the substrate for decades.

-A: The application of CleanWirx is actually quite simple and only requires a few pieces of specialized equipment.
-First, if there is visible debris or rust, the surface needs to be blasted.
-Second, the CleanWirx system is a gel-like that is applied either manually or by pressure spray.
-Removal of CleanWirx is done via a specialized pressure washer.
 CleanWirx requires no acid washing, so that saves a step.
-CleanWirx does its job so well, surfaces can be left uncoated for days, which means surfaces do not need to be blasted (or reblasted) in increments, and maintenance teams don’t need to alternate back and forth between blasting and priming/coating.
+CleanWirx does its job so well, surfaces can be left uncoated for days, which means surfaces do not need to be blasted (or re-blasted) in increments, as is the usual scenario.
 Prep and coating can be performed in single, uninterrupted stages.
 Moreover, use of corrosion inhibitors and/or dehumidification is unnecessary when using the CleanWirx system, saving significant time and money in surface preparation.

 Q: Besides budget constraints and the problem of dealing with the myriad facets of MIC, you spoke of a third concern: environmental regulations (and by association corporate stewardship).
 Can Cleanwirx help in this regard?

-A: Yes.
+Yes.
 CleanWirx is non-toxic and biodegradable.
 It reduces the use of environmentally harmful impact blasting.
-The chemicals used in CleanWirx are not corrosive to skin and have low to zero VOC (less than 1%), and it requires no “hazmat” shipping.
-What is more amazing is that CleanWirx is a product that is far more effective than any product on the market, but also the meets the most meticulous “green” standard.
-That is even before you take into consideration the lower safety and liability risks from coating failures that are eliminated as coatings adhere better to a surface treated with CleanWirx.
-Preventing catastrophic coating failure and employing environmentally safer products will help bring costs down while keeping even the most scrutinizing environmental critics happy.
+The chemicals used in CleanWirx are nor corrosiove to skin and have low to zero VOC (less than 1%), and it requires no “hazmat” shipping.
+It’s a greener choice for companies across the board.
+Because it prevents corrosion from under coating surfaces and because coatings adhere better to CleanWirx treated surfaces, there’s a consequentially lower safety and liability risks due to coatings failures.
+Preventing catastrophic coating failure and employing environmentally safer products whenever possible are the ultimate goals of environmental regulation and corporate stewardship.

 Q: Where has this system been implemented, and what have been the results?

-A: The result were spectacular.
+Yes, and the result were spectacular.
 Implementation of CleanWirx on pipelines, offshore platforms, and refinery tanks alone have resulted in huge savings.
-To briefly illustrate, in one of the very first pilot test using CleanWirx involved wastewater pipes and drums.
-One area was treated with CleanWirx, while two similar sites were prepared using conventional methods, then coated using standard epoxy coating.
-During the eleven-year period of testing (thus far), the CleanWirx site needed zero maintenance and evidenced no sign of corrosion.
+To briefly illustrate, in a pilot test involving wastewater pipes and drums, one area was treated with CleanWirx, while two similar sites were prepared using conventional methods, then coated using standard epoxy coating.
+During the eleven-year period of testing (thus far), the Cleanwirx site needed zero maintenance and evidenced no sign of corrosion.
 The other two sites required remedial maintenance four times due to corrosion issues.
-So, it has been eleven years and no issues, as the product already exceeded conventional treatments multiple times over, who knows, maybe it has eleven more years left.
-CleanWirx manufacturer recommends retreatment every 20 years.